-On the subject of affordability thresholds, the following extract from the Call for Evidence should be particularly noted, resulting – as it has – in suggestions from some commentators that the Gambling Commission is contemplating a £100 loss limit as the threshold for a mandatory affordability assessment:
+On the subject of affordability thresholds, the following extract from the Call for Evidence should be particularly noted, resulting – as it has – in suggestions from some commentators that the Gambling Commission is contemplating a limit of £100 loss per month as the threshold for a mandatory affordability assessment:

 Whilst the Commission will consider all the evidence in response to this consultation and call for evidence, we are clear that it is not now nor will it be permitted in the future for gambling operators to set thresholds for action at levels that are unrealistic, of the level which has been tackled in our enforcement activity.
 For example, cases where thresholds are set at tens of thousands are not appropriately taking into account the evidence base on affordability, and may not be addressing the Know Your Customer (KYC) and Anti-Money Laundering (AML) duties in any case.

 Therefore, it may be worth considering that the Commission does not currently consider that a threshold in excess of £2000 would be realistic or appropriate, and indeed the evidence base may point to a threshold considerably below this.
 This is linked back to the evidence about discretionary income which shows that 98% of population have less discretionary income than this threshold.
 As we have noted, it would not be expected that anyone could spend their entire discretionary income on gambling without experiencing harms ……